You can find the full National History Day rulebook here.

 Maryland Humanities is a statewide nonprofit organization that creates and supports educational experiences in the humanities that inspire all Marylanders to embrace lifelong learning, exchange ideas openly, and enrich their communities.
 For more information, visit www.mdhumanities.org.
 Maryland Humanities is generously supported by the National Endowment for the Humanities, the State of Maryland, private foundations, corporations, small businesses, and individual donors.

 A PROGRAM OF

-At the State Contest all performance, documentary, and website judging is open to the public, however we ask that all audience members be respectful of the judging process and the hard work of the students.
+At the State Contest all performance, website, and first round documentary judging is open to the public, however we ask that all audience members be respectful of the judging process and the hard work of the students.

 There will be a time for public viewing of exhibits between judging rounds.
 The exact timing will be announced the day of the competition.

 8:30 AM – 11:30 AM Registration – University Center, First Floor

 8:00 AM – 9:00 AM Exhibit Set-Up – University Center, Third Floor, Ballroom

 Paper and Exhibit judging is closed to everyone except judges and the students being judged.
 Parents, teachers, and friends are welcome to view the Documentary, Performance, and Website presentations during judging.